sudhanshuvlog/GFG-Devops18/CI-CD Pipeline/Jenkins.md

 - Configure the SonarQube Server using the `SonarQube-docker-compose.yml` file present in this Repo
 - Once you build your Pipeline, It's will look like this - <img width="685" alt="image" src="https://github.com/sudhanshuvlog/GFG-Devops16/assets/57751726/eb10c418-dc8b-494d-9300-25bd20fed7af">
 - CI-CD Pipeline Diagram - <img width="680" alt="image" src="https://github.com/sudhanshuvlog/GFG-Devops16/assets/57751726/d3979504-b0d3-4657-b85a-1c59165d3311">

+## GitHub Actions

+Seamless Integration:
+GitHub Actions seamlessly integrates with your GitHub repositories, allowing you to define workflows directly within your codebase.

+No Infrastructure Management:
+There's no need to manage infrastructure like EC2 instances or Jenkins servers.
+GitHub handles the underlying infrastructure, simplifying the setup process.

+Easy Configuration:
+Workflows are defined using YAML files within your repository, making it easy to version control and collaborate on CI/CD configurations.

+Event-Driven Triggers:
+GitHub Actions triggers workflows based on various events such as pushes, pull requests, issue comments, and more, ensuring your CI/CD pipeline responds dynamically to repository changes.